 Your first inspection should be to check the fuses to determine if they have failed and that the circuit breakers have not overloaded.
 If either of these has occurred, isolate the cause of the overloading or short circuit and rectify the problem before operating the camper electrical systems again.
-Then check that the three prong or 7-pin plug between the camper and the truck is still connected properly.
+Then check that the three prong fitting between the camper and the truck is still connected properly.
 If you find these areas in good condition, then the problem might be the battery source.

-Next check the electrical connections on the battery to insure they are tight.
-Then check the connections on the battery separator (usually located in the cabinets), thermal breaker (if equipped) usually located on the fire wall inside your trucks' engine compartment, and automotive battery.
-If you find all of these connections to be tight, and your automotive battery is good, then the problem might be that the auxiliary battery might need to be recharged or replaced.
+Next check the electrical connections on the battery, to insure they are tight.
+Then check the connections on the separator, thermal breaker (if equipped), and automotive battery.
+If you find all of these connections to be tight, and your automotive battery is good, then the problem might be that the auxiliary battery might need to be replaced.
 Have a service facility check the condition of the battery before replacing.
 If you find one light bulb is not operating, it is usually a bulb.